py-package/masonite-permission/README.md

 Associate users with roles and permissions to control access to your application.

-> Note: You can give it a try but it's not ready for production.
+> Note: Give a try and let me know :).

 ## Getting Started